jackrobertscott/chomp-react-redux-171005/README.md

 ## Reducers

-This is mostly inpsired by the [Ducks](https://github.com/erikras/ducks-modular-redux) proposal.
+This is mostly inspired by the [Ducks](https://github.com/erikras/ducks-modular-redux) proposal.

 As applications grow, it becomes increasingly difficult to ensure good code quality and maintenance.
 As such, we recommend using helper libraries such as [redux-actions](https://github.com/reduxactions/redux-actions) to encourage better code quality and reduce unneeded flexibility.
 It is also imporant to keep the layout of the file structured and easy to read so that making changes is simple.